MEET THE F**LS

 MEET KATE

 Kate trained at Northern School of Contemporary Dance, graduating in 2013 with a first class BPA (Hons).
-As an independent artist Kate has worked extensively as a performer, choreographer, movement director and teacher across multiple settings nationally and internationally; in conservatoires, universities, schools and community groups as well as with companies such as Made By Katie Green and Company of Others.
+Kate has worked nationally and internationally as a performer, choreographer, movement director and teacher with companies such as Made By Katie Green, Company of Others and LA-based performance artist Trulee Hall.

 GC_AboutUs_Rachel_Image.png